ihasTaco/RP-Discord-Server-Status/README.md

 This is an Open Source Discord Bot, made in Discord.py to query game servers!

+This bot is primarily going to be used for the <a href="https://discord.gg/royal-productions-360541835371741185">Royal Productions</a> Discord server, but I thought there wasn't enough Open Source query bots available, and since my favorite bot 'Game Status' has switched teams and put up a paywall for more then 5 servers (we have 9) I thought it would be a good idea to make one instead!

 This is my first try with python and I'm still learning the ropes, so bear with me.

 # What does this bot do?